TheNyanta/JS-RPG-Engine/README.md

 ### Engine

-Implement storing of game data for object,
+Implement storing of game data for object + events

-Implement/Refine Touch Control
+Implement (/ refine: astar) click + touch control

+Refine dialog: Selecting choice with click / touch

 Implement saving and loading of the gamedata into localStorage